 Pro: Isla Fischer (+4pts)

-In the middle of a pretty stacked, talented, comedic cast, Isla Fischer was (arguably) the comedic standout.
-It was like she was the comedic relief of a comedy movie.
-She is the wife of Hoagie and is really into the game, though she is not allowed to play because she is not ”one of the guys“.
-As a result, she is really intense in her support of Hoagie and will have audiences laughing with almost every line that comes out of her mouth.
+In the middle of a pretty stacked, talented, comedic cast, Isla Fischer was arguably the comedic standout of the movie.
+It was like she was the comedic relief of a comedy movie, filled with comedic characters.
+She was the wife of Hoagie and she was really into the game that the guys were playing, even though she was not allowed to play because she was not ”one of the guys“.
+As a result, she was really intense in her support of Hoagie, as she was basically living vicariously through him, and she had me laughing with almost every line that came out of her mouth.

-She is profane and is dying to be able to play the game, so will stop at nothing when she can participate in helping her husband.
-She will dive at people, and get knocked down, but will be enjoying every second of it.
-What was so great about this character was that she was hilarious, but by being so ridiculously over-the-top, it made the guys and their ridiculous game seem normal and believable in comparison.
-Isla Fischer was hilarious in this role and was one of the better parts of the movie.
+She was profane and she was dying to be able to play the game, so was willing to stop at nothing when she got the chance participate by helping her husband.
+She would dive at people and get knocked down, but she enjoyed every second of it.
+What was so great about this character was that she was hilarious, but by being so ridiculously over-the-top, it made the guys and their ridiculous game seem almost normal and believable in comparison.
+Isla Fischer was hilarious in this role and I thought she was easily one of the better parts of the movie.

 Con: The Climax (-5pts)

-I felt that the filmmakers had a tough time writing a climax for a plot that centers around a never ending game.
-The climax needed to feel satisfying to the audience while also leaving the story open for the game to continue.
-Regardless of whether or not there is a sequel, this group of friends will not stop playing tag, so this movie had to be somewhat open-ended.
-Rather than just have a climactic attempt at tagging Jerry and end the movie at the end of the season, the filmmakers went for a dramatic end that did not fit the silly tone of the rest of the movie.
+I felt that the filmmakers had a tough time writing a climax for a plot that centered around a never ending game.
+The climax needed to feel satisfying to the audience, while also leaving the story open for the game to continue.
+Regardless of whether or not there is a sequel, this group of friends would not stop playing tag, so this movie had to be somewhat open-ended.
+Rather than just have a climactic attempt at tagging Jerry and end the movie at the end of the season, the filmmakers went for a dramatic end that I did not think fit the silly tone of the rest of the movie.

-The whole movie has a very silly tone to go with the absurd premise.
-This worked really well but, unfortunately, the filmmakers went with a dramatic conclusion.
-This is not the kind of conclusion that audiences will be looking for.
-It interrupts the pacing of the movie, gets too serious for a comedy of this style, and will end up feeling anti-climactic.
-The filmmakers had a gem with this premise and they set it up nicely, but definitely dropped the ball with the conclusion.
+The whole movie had a very silly tone to go along with the absurd premise.
+This worked really well, but unfortunately, the filmmakers went with a dramatic conclusion.
+This was not the kind of conclusion that audiences will be looking for.
+It interrupted the pacing of the movie, got too serious for a comedy such as this one, and it will end up feeling a bit anti-climactic.
+The filmmakers had a gem with this premise and they set it up nicely, but I unfortunately thought they dropped the ball with wrapping it up.

 Grade: B- (82pts)

 The best thing going for this movie was its premise.
-The thought of a group of grown men playing tag is absolutely absurd and this movie really plays with that absurdity.
-Jeremy Renner’s Character has never been tagged in the thirty years that they have played this game.
-His character is very exaggerated but it becomes a lot of fun to see the rest of the group trying to work together to get him.
-The friendship between the main characters felt sincere and was very entertaining, as it reminds audiences of our friends from high school and college.
-It is a silly concept, but it works (for the most part).
+The thought of a group of grown men playing tag is absolutely absurd and this movie really played with that absurdity in an entertaining way.
+Jeremy Renner’s Character had never been tagged in the thirty years that they had played the game.
+His character was very exaggerated, but it became a lot of fun to see the rest of the group trying to work together to get him.
+The friendship between the main characters felt sincere, and it will remind many viewers of their own friendships from high school and college.
+It was a silly concept, but it worked—for the most part.

-The climax takes an unexpected dramatic turn that was meant to give the film a solid conclusion.
-Unfortunately, it feels anti-climactic and out-of-place.
-There a couple of unnecessary female characters (with Cheryl and the reporter), but Isla Fischer is easily one of the funniest parts of the movie.
-It is far from perfect, but the fun premise and strong juvenile friendship makes Tag a fun time at the movies.
+The climax took an unexpected dramatic turn that was meant to give the story a solid conclusion.
+Unfortunately, it felt anti-climactic and out-of-place instead.
+There were a couple of unnecessary female characters—with Cheryl and the reporter—but Isla Fischer was easily one of the funniest parts of the movie.
+It was far from perfect, but the fun premise and the strong, juvenile friendships made Tag a fun time at the movies.